JayS420/Gender-Detection/README.md

 # Gender detection (from scratch) using deep learning with keras and cvlib
-The keras model is created by training SmallerVGGNet from scratch on around 2200 face images (~1100 for each class).
+The keras model is created by training from scratch on around 2000 face images (~1000 for each class).
 Face region is cropped by applying face detection using cvlib on the images gathered from Google Images.
-It acheived around 96% training accuracy and ~90% validation accuracy.
-(20% of the dataset is used for validation)
+It acheived around 99% training accuracy and ~95% validation accuracy.
+(20% of the dataset is used for validation).

 # Python packages
 1. numpy